 Overview

 The doScenes Instructed Driving Challenge evaluates whether natural language instructions can improve trajectory prediction for autonomous driving.
-Traditional models rely on past motion and scene context; doScenes adds human-authored intent descriptions so models can predict with privileged information.
+Traditional trajectory prediction methods on datasets such as nuScenes rely on historical motion and scene context, yet human drivers often know their intended maneuver before executing it.
+The doScenes dataset augments nuScenes with human-authored natural language instructions describing upcoming driving maneuvers, enabling models to incorporate this privileged information.

 Can models that incorporate text descriptions of intended maneuvers achieve better prediction accuracy than state-of-the-art history-only methods?